balintkissdev/balintkissdev.github.io/src/pages/blog/adding-defer-keyword-to-cpp.md

 Phew, that's all for now, I didn't know in advance that I'm going to do a deep dive like this.
-If there's one thing that you should get out of this, as that don't appliy `std::function` blindly everywhere.
+If there's one thing that you should get out of this, as that don't apply `std::function` blindly everywhere.
 And implementing `defer` in C using `__attribute(cleanup)__` will be left as homework to you.